2018 SIMRACINGHUB F1 LEAGUE SPORTING REGULATIONS

 - Steering lock.

 - Engine brake map.

 21.1 - During Q1, any driver whose best qualifying lap exceeds 110% of the fastest time set during that session, or who fails to set a time, will not be allowed to take part in the race.
-Under exceptional circumstances, however, which may include setting a suitable lap time in a free practice session, the Race Director or steward may permit the car to start the race.
+Under exceptional circumstances, however, which may include setting a suitable lap time in a free practice session, the Race Director may permit the car to start the race.

 21.2 - The grid will be drawn up as follows:

 - The last twelve positions will be occupied by the cars eliminated during Q1, the fastest in 11th position.

 - The top ten positions will be occupied by the cars which took part in Q2, the fastest in pole position.

 - Once the grid has been established in accordance with a. and b. above, grid position penalties will be applied to the drivers in question in the order the offenses were committed.

 22.1 - Prior to the race start, there will be a five-minute warm-up period where drivers are allowed to go on the track and perform system checks.

 22.2 - When the five-minute warm-up period expires, the Race Director will move the server to the race session.
 A 45-second timer will begin the countdown for the cars to line-up on the grid.
 Drivers that are not able to line-up on the grid before the 45-second timer expires will start the race from the pit lane.